-All projects are developed in coordination with the appropriate LDD.
-Project applications are submitted electronically either by or through the LDD whose territory includes the home county/parish of the applicant and/or the county/parish being served.
+Upon the applicant's choice, the appropriate LDD will assist in project and application development.
+Project applications are submitted electronically either by or through the LDD, whose territory includes the home county/parish of the applicant and/or the county/parish being served.

-LDD staff will review and certify that each project is legitimate and meets the parameters of the DRA program.
+LDD staff will review and certify the project is legitimate and meets the parameters of the DRA program.
 Ultimately, the DRA makes the final determination of eligibility.
-However, LDDs will also acknowledge their role and responsibility as project managers for each project and ensure each project is implemented and regulations adhered to in a timely manner.
+However, LDDs will also acknowledge their role and responsibility as project managers for each project and ensure each project is implemented and regulations are adhered to in a timely manner.
 In the event an application is deemed ineligible by the DRA, the LDD also serves as the local economic development agency that should also be knowledgeable of other state and federal funding sources.
 Applicants are encouraged to work closely with the LDD in identifying the best available resources for the project.

 To compensate the LDDs for the administrative work performed, project administrative fees will be paid from the awarded funds.
-The formula for determining project administration fees is five percent (5%) of the first \$100,000 and one percent (1%) of all dollars in excess of \$100,000.
+The formula for determining project administration fees is five percent (5%) of the first \$100,000 and one percent (1%) of all dollars more than \$100,000.
 By example, a \$200,000 award would include \$6,000 in LDD project administration fees, thereby making \$194,000 available for the approved project.
 Further details of this arrangement and other alternatives can be found in the LDD Memorandum of Agreement.

-It should be noted, the appropriate time to consider the project administration fee is when the application is being prepared.
-This should be discussed with the applicant and the fee included in the DRA requested amount.
+It should be noted that the appropriate time to consider the project administration fee is when the application is being prepared.
+This should be discussed with the applicant, and the fee included in the DRA requested amount.
 If the award is made for a lesser amount, all parties should be aware that the awarded amount (project funds) will also include the project administration fee.
 The administration fee is ONLY paid to the LDD and will not be allowed for consultants or other project managers.
 Should the LDD choose to waive their administration fee, all funds will be considered project funds.